 Emergency number: 106

-Transport and driving: Cars in Cuba drive on the right-hand side of the road.
-The public transport system is good in urban areas, and taxis are abundant and reasonably priced.
+Transport and driving: In Cuba, cars drive on the right-hand side of the road.
+The public transport system is sound in urban areas, and taxis are abundant and reasonably priced.

 "Cubans, on the whole, have a wicked sense of humour which also makes it much easier and fun to face all the challenges of living here".
 Read more about Conner's take on the challenges and triumphs of expat life in Cuba in her interview with Expat Arrivals.